scrim-network/Ruckertetal_SLR2016/README.md

-# Global sea-level rise code for Ruckert et al. (in prep.)
+#Global sea-level rise code for Ruckert et al. (in prep.)

-README file last updated by Kelsey Ruckert, klr324-at-psu-dot-edu, Sun April 24 15:43:51 EST 2016
+README file last updated by Kelsey Ruckert, klr324-at-psu-dot-edu, Thu May 26 12:19:51 EST 2016

-## Citation
+##Citation

 This code is intended to accompany the results of